fuunnx/cycle-element/README.md

+**This library is a WIP.
+It's working but it's not published yet.
+It has not a full documentation yet either**

 # Cycle Element -ify

 A simple way to package your Cycle.js app and use it anywhere on the web :